The Notorious Bristol Brigand B1

 After returning to the UK it was converted to a T. Mk.
 5. It ended its service life with 238 OCU on 21st October 1954 .
 In August 1956 it suffered Cat.4 damage with repairs started by 49 MU. on 10th August 1956 and completed at BAC.
 Filton. on 24th July 1957 but was declared non-effective on 11th April ’58. and sold to H.H.
 Bushell as scrap on 15th September ’58 thus ending the life of the only Brigand B1. that I had any affection for.

 All Bristol Brigands were finally withdrawn from service on 13th March 1958 when a final flypast by six Mk.
 T.5’s took place over North Luffenham and No 238 OCU. was disbanded four days later.

 I have endeavoured to put down on paper the outline history of the Bristol Brigand B1 from its beginning in 1941 to its inglorious end, in the hope that it may be of interest to both aviation and military enthusiasts, perhaps helping to dispel some of the myths that over the years surrounded this aircraft.

-It may also serve to tell a small part of the role that the RAF played in the early years of the Malayan “Emergency” and help keep alive the memory of my friends and colleagues who sadly were never to return home having made the ultimate sacrifice in service to their country but who’s contribution seems to have been largely forgotten in our history books since I have yet to find a single memorial that has been erected in their memory or to the conflict in Malaya that took place from 1948 until 1960 in the “war that never was”.
+It may also serve to tell a small part of the role that the RAF played in the early years of the Malayan “Emergency” and help keep alive the memory of my friends and colleagues who sadly were never to return home having made the ultimate sacrifice in service to their country.
+Their contribution seems to have been largely forgotten in our history books since I have yet to find a single memorial that has been erected in their memory or to the conflict in Malaya that took place from 1948 until 1960 in "The War That Never Was”.